sa2c/python-oop-novice/_episodes/01-introduction.md

 ## Inheritance

-Object-oriented programming allows relationships to be defined between classes.
+Object-oriented programming allows relationships to be defined between classes or types.
 One class may be considered to be a specialisation or _subclass_ of another.
+For a real world example, a car could be considered a specialisation or subclass of the class of all vehicles.

 This is very frequently seen in the way Python handles exceptions.
 For example, if we check what type a `ValueError` is, we see that it is of `class 'ValueError'`: